 On top of that, a judge would have to see that any efforts made by CPS to allow you to retain her parental rights and have your child reunited with you after removal were not call drew with by you.
 You will be given the option to fix defects in your home, remove dangerous persons from your home, attend counseling, and make other changes to your life that make things more suitable for a child to be living with you on a full-time basis.
-If you make even a basic effort to follow through with these plans and update CPS on your progress being made fulfilling them, it is doubtful that your parental rights would be terminated.
+If you make even a primary effort to follow through with these plans and update CPS on your progress being made fulfilling them, it is doubtful that your parental rights would be terminated.
 Your inability or unwillingness to participate in complete various safety plans throughout your case could lead to the termination of your parental rights.

 As you can see, this is the most severe and most permanent option available to a CPS court judge.
 There is minimal opportunity to appeal the termination of your parental rights.
 Furthermore, there is no ability to file a motion for a new trial or any procedural elements available to you as there would be a child custody or divorce case.
 With this in mind, you must be able to get it right the first time and get CPS out of your life as quickly as possible.

 The big question you need to answer in your case is how to get CPS out of your life and be reunited with your child.
-If every person in your situation could find the answer to this question truthfully, then there will be many fewer stressed-out parents worrying about their kids and their circumstances.
-Most families' trouble is that they can either be unable or unwilling to find the answers early on in their CPS case.
-This puts families behind the ball and increases the chances of an unsuccessful an extremely damaging CPS case.
+If every person in your situation could find the answer to this question truthfully, then there would be many fewer stressed-out parents worrying about their kids and their circumstances.
+Most families' trouble is that they can either be unable or unwilling to find the answers early in their CPS case.
+This puts families behind the ball and increases the chances of an unsuccessful and extremely damaging CPS case.

-Take heart in the fact that by reading today's blog post in the other blog posts on our website regarding Child Protective Services cases, you are taking a good first step to avoid finding yourself in this kind of category.
+Take heart in the fact that by reading today's blog post in the other blog posts on our website regarding Child Protective Services cases, you are taking an excellent first step to avoid finding yourself in this kind of category.
 Simply learning how CPS case functions, your role in it, and what you can do to avoid having your parental rights terminated is a great advantage over many families who find themselves in your specific situation.
 That is what I would like to work with all of you today.
 We will discuss how to avoid having your parental rights terminated, and we will do so by learning about the CPS case process.

 Family-based safety services